skonfig/extra/type/__mail_alias/man.rst

 state
     'present' or 'absent', defaults to 'present' alias
-    the aliases where mail for the given user should be redirected to.
+    an alias, i.e. a mail address where mail for the user should be redirected to.
-    This parameter can be specified multiple times to redirect to more than one recipient.
+    This parameter can be specified multiple times to redirect to multiple recipients.
+    If ``--state`` is ``present`` this parameter is required.
-    See the `aliases(5)` man page for the different forms this parameter can take..
+    See `aliases(5)` for the different forms this parameter can take.

 BOOLEAN PARAMETERS